TheLazyGamer/NeoBot/README.md

 32. Open a terminal and run sudo nano /boot/config.txt

-33. Uncomment #framebuffer_width=1024 and #framebuffer_height=720
+33. Uncomment #framebuffer_width=1280 and #framebuffer_height=720

 34. Press Ctrl+X to Exit, press Y to save, and press Enter to close

 35. Open Chromium and login to Neopets.
 Navigate to Qasalan Expellibox and enable Flash.

-NOTE: The code provided handles this, but your Chromium profile filepath is as follows: user-data-dir=/home/pi/.config/chromium (/Default with be auto-appended)
+NOTE: The code provided handles this, but your Chromium profile filepath is as follows: user-data-dir=/home/pi/.config/chromium (/Default will be auto-appended)

 Resources used:
 https://raspberrypi.stackexchange.com/a/67631